hftbattle/documentation/en/terms.md

 <a id="spread"></a>

-- **The bid-ask spread** is the difference between the best BID and best ASK prices.
+- **The bid-ask spread** is the difference between the best bid and best ask prices.

 <a id="deal"></a>

-- **Deal** is a purschase/sale of lots with an amount not exceeding the amount of an order.
+- **Deal** is a purchase/sale of lots with an amount not exceeding the amount of an order.
-  In other words, it's a matching (execution) of an order with an order in other direction.
+  In other words, it's a matching (execution) of an order with another order in opposite direction.

 <a id="position"></a>